 As Christians, we want to believe in accounts of NDEs because, well, they’re convenient.
-First–hand proof of an afterlife, a soul, and a loving God—main pillars of our religion—are too good to pass up.
+First–hand proof of an afterlife, a soul, and a loving God—the main pillars of our religion—are too good to pass up.

-These stories elicit an emotional response in us and can invigorate our life with renewed spiritual fervor.
-We find them comforting and validating—but are near death experiences real?
+These stories elicit an emotional response and can invigorate our lives with renewed spiritual fervor.
+We find them comforting and validating—but are near-death experiences real?

 A true NDE occurs when a person is clinically dead, meaning that they have a flat EEG (electrical activity in the brain), fixed and dilated pupils, suspended use of sensory organs, and little to no use of higher brain functions like thinking and memory.